ceejbot/accidental-noder/slides.md

 # [fit] __Voxer__: a walkie-talkie app
 # [fit] with a __100% node__ back end

-^ bye-bye funemployment! my first experience with devops for real
+^ bye-bye funemployment! my first experience with devops for real.
+You find node everywhere now, but it was rare in 2012.
+I sought out voxer deliberately.

 ---